-- 14. Food brought into the examination room for consumption is limited to a small snack in a transparent bag or container.
+- 11. Students are not permitted to wear baseball caps or other hats.
+Religious head coverings are an exception. - 12.
+Sunglasses and earphones are also not permitted. - 13.
+Food brought into the examination room for consumption is limited to a small snack in a transparent bag or container.
 Wrappers on food products, e.g., granola bars, must be removed.
-Only drinks in transparent containers (with labels removed) are permitted. - 15.
-All components of online proctoring (webcam and remote desktop monitoring) must be maintained for the duration of the exam. - 16.
-During the exam, the proctor may reach out to the student if they lose the ability to proctor the exam (camera view obstructed/loss of remote desktop view).
-If the proctor contacts the student during the exam through a pop-up message, voice, or a loud beep, the student is expected to respond to the proctor. - 17.
-Failure to respond to the proctor to allow proctoring threatens the integrity of the exam.
-This will be investigated to determine whether an academic offence has been committed as per the University of Toronto Governing Council Code of Behaviour on Academic Matters. - 18.
-Students who do not agree to be proctored by ProctorU must take their examination on campus at the University of Toronto or at an approved Examination Testing Centre (at the expense of the student) on the same day as the examination is offered online. - 19.
-Students who wish to write onsite at an approved Examination Testing Centre must notify and submit a petition to the Program Coordinator at least two weeks in advance so that appropriate arrangements can be made. - 20.
-At the completion of the examination, a report of student exam-taking behaviours is generated and reviewed by the Faculty and IT staff. - 21.
-Examination grades will NOT be released to students until the integrity of the exam has been verified through ProctorU, the PharmD for Pharmacists Program staff, and relevant teaching Faculty.
+Only drinks in transparent containers (with labels removed) are permitted. - 14.
+All components of online proctoring (webcam and remote desktop monitoring) must be maintained for the duration of the exam. - 15.
+During the exam, the proctor may reach out to the student if they lose the ability to proctor the exam (student's camera view obstructed/loss of remote desktop view).
+If the proctor contacts the student during the exam through a pop-up message, voice, or a loud beep, the student must respond to the proctor. - 16.
+Failure to respond to the proctor and to re-establish proctoring threatens the integrity of the exam.
+This will be investigated to determine whether an academic offence has been committed as per the University of Toronto Code of Behaviour on Academic Matters. - 17.
+Students with a valid petition or those registered for an accommodation through Accessibility Services may write their examinations at an approved Examination Testing Centre.
+Petitions must be submitted to the Program Coordinator at least two weeks in advance of the exam date.
+All exams must be written on the same day as the examination is offered.
+Students who petition to write at a testing centre must pay all testing centre fees. - 18.
+At the completion of the examination, a report of student exam-taking behaviours is generated and reviewed by the Faculty and IT staff. - 19.
+Examination grades will NOT be released to students until the integrity of the exam has been verified through ProctorU, the staff of the PharmD for Pharmacists program, and relevant teaching Faculty.